ubergonmx/twitter-check/README.md

 ```

 > **⏱️ Processing Time Note**: For large communities, expect significant processing time.
 Testing shows that checking followers for 10,000 community members takes approximately 7 hours to complete.
+>
+> **💾 File Protection**: If output files already exist and contain data, the tool will prompt you to continue from where you left off or overwrite the existing files.
+This helps prevent accidental data loss when you forget to use the `--continue` flag.

 ## 📊 Output Files